9hafidz6/main1/docs/DeveloperGuide.md

-**Use case: Create a new event task**
+**Use case: Create a new ingredient**

 ​	1.
-User request to add a new event task
+User request to add a new ingredient

 ​	2.
-Program adds a new event task to Task List
+Program adds a new event ingredient to ingredient List

 ​		Use case ends.